Can My Employer Deduct Money from My Salary for Training or Courses?

 What Is The Legal Basis Of The Deduction?

 If your employer cannot show that they have a legal basis for the deduction, in writing, then it may be very difficult for them to successfully argue any deduction from your wages was lawful.
+Also, they may struggle to demonstrate they have any right to recover money for training costs at all.

 Have You Been Provided With Clear and Detailed Documentation Relating To The Deduction?